About Us

 Board Member (Chair)

 Peter is an award-winning engineer and entrepreneur.
 He is a Principal at Purpose Building, an employee-owned company created to accelerate real estate to planet-positive performance, and he leads a philanthropic foundation with his wife, Barbara.
-Most recently, he served as the Executive Director at the Canadian Urban Institute where he helped to start Purpose Analytics.
+Prior to this, he served as the Executive Director at the Canadian Urban Institute where he helped to start Purpose Analytics.

 Jamie Macdonald